kleros/t2cr-rewards/README.md

 On the [Token² Curated List](tokens.kleros.io), users can contribute to dispute appeal fees to the side they believe is correct and get a chance to win rewards.

 This bot is a convenience tool that withdraws those fee contributions and rewards to users so they don't have to do it themselves.

+## Usage

+The bot needs to query every round of the requests a user contributed to.
+As the TCRs grow, this could result in too many requests being sent to the node and result in rate limiting.
+To avoid this we use local storage to not query blocks already checked.

+To clear the cache, use `yarn clear`.